masukomi/mongodb_meilisearch/README.md

 and then reindexes all the records for the current model.
 It's safe to run this even if there aren't any records.

+Note: reindexing behaves slightly differently than all the other methods.
-Note: reindexing happens semi-asynchronously by default.
-It will first, attempt to synchronously delete all the records from the index.
+It runs semi-asynchronously by default.
+The Asynchronous form will first, attempt to _synchronously_ delete all the records from the index.
 If that fails an exception will be raised.
 Otherwise you'd think everything was fine when actually it had failed miserably.
-If you call `.reindex!(async: false)` it will be entirely synchronous.
+If you call `.reindex!` it will be entirely synchronous.

+Note: adding, updating, and deleting should happen automatically if you've defined `after_create`, `after_update`, and `after_destroy` as instructed above.
+You'll mostly only want to use these when manually mucking with things in the console.

 **Adding**
 Be careful to not add documents that are already in the index.

 - Add everything: `MyClass.add_all_to_search`
 - Add a specific instance: `my_instance.add_to_search`
-- Add a specific subset of documents: `MyClass.add_documents(documents_hash)`
+- Add a specific subset of documents: `MyClass.add_documents(documents_hashes)`
-  IMPORTANT: `documents_hash` must be an array of hashes that were generated via `search_indexable_hash`
+  IMPORTANT: `documents_hashes` must be an array of hashes that were each generated via `search_indexable_hash`

 **Updating**
-- Update everything: call `reindex!`
+- Update everything: call `reindex`
 - Update a specific instance: `my_instance.update_in_search`
-- Update a specific subset of documents: `MyClass.update_documents(documents_hash)`
+- Update a specific subset of documents: `MyClass.update_documents(documents_hashes)`
-  IMPORTANT: `documents_hash` must be an array of hashes that were generated via `search_indexable_hash`
+  IMPORTANT: `documents_hashes` must be an array of hashes that were generated via `search_indexable_hash` The `PRIMARY_SEARCH_KEY` (`_id` by default) will be used to find records in the index to update.

 **Deleting**